 , to the world’s largest dental specialty library, to a subscription to the leading orthodontic clinical journal (AJO-DO), the AAO provides tools to help you stay at the top of your profession and maintain your continuing education (CE) requirements.

 7. Orthodontic Career Services

 Whether you’re in residency or nearing retirement, the AAO supports your career and practice transition needs.
-Led by our online matching service, Practice Opportunities and Careers
+Led by our online matching service, AAO Career Center

 , we can help you locate a position, hire an associate or sell your practice when the time comes.

 At some point in every orthodontist’s career, there will come the need for legal services or counsel.
 While the AAO does not legally represent individual members or offer official legal advice, it does provide guidance to members on issues affecting their practices and patients.
 Other resources